LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/working-hours-management-best-practices.md

 ## Terminology

 **SLA = Service Level Agreement:** The response time configured within LiveEngage to handle messaging conversations for either all conversations (default), urgent conversations, or first time consumers.
 The SLA can be set per the account level (default) or be overridden per skill.
+To enable SLA per skill, please contact your account manager.

 ![](/img/working-hours-1.png)